huu4ontocord/rio/README.md

 ## Contributors

 We welcome all contributions.
 Please feel free to send a PR.
-Please follow the code of conduct.
+Please follow the code of conduct: https://github.com/ontocord/muliwai/blob/main/CODE_OF_CONDUCT.md
 Special thanks to these people not just for code contributions but for comments and reviews (in no particular order):
 - @edugp
 - @vumichien